 Thompson receives two major honors

-College of Education Associate Dean Walt Thompson has been elected vice president of the American College of Sports Medicine (ACSM), the largest sports medicine and exercise science organization in the world.
+College of Education & Human Development Associate Dean Walt Thompson has been elected vice president of the American College of Sports Medicine (ACSM), the largest sports medicine and exercise science organization in the world.

-Thompson, who is also a tenured Regents’ Professor of Kinesiology and Health and executive director of the College of Education’s After-School All-Stars Atlanta program, was also named to the Hall of Fame for The Ohio State University’s College of Education and Human Ecology, where he earned his doctorate in exercise physiology in 1983.
+Thompson, who is also a tenured Regents’ Professor of Kinesiology and Health and executive director of the College of Education & Human Development’s After-School All-Stars Atlanta program, was also named to the Hall of Fame for The Ohio State University’s College of Education & Human Development and Human Ecology, where he earned his doctorate in exercise physiology in 1983.

 Thompson has previously served as chairman of the Chairman of the ACSM Committee on Certification and Education and currently serves as the chairman emeritus of the ACSM International Relations Committee and chairman of the ACSM Publications Committee.
 He’s also chairman of the ACSM American Fitness Index, which analyzes data and publishes annual reports related to cities’ healthy lifestyles and physical activity.